isaacyakl/brandojs/README.md

 bgChanger.next(); // remove this line if you want a smooth first transition
 ```

-[All options](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) are optional.
-Default values and further API usage details can be found in the <a href="https://brandojs.isaacyakl.com/docs/">API documentation</a>.
+[All options](https://brandojs.isaacyakl.com/docs/interfaces/Options.html) are optional and have default values if they are not include in the options object.

+Learn how to control the background changer that is returned by referring to [the bRando class documentation](https://brandojs.isaacyakl.com/docs/classes/bRando.html).

 ### ℹ️ Preload Images